Argonne-National-Laboratory/MaximinOPF.jl/README.md

 * Optimization options

 ### Installation
-The CAPS.jl is availalbe to use as a local package with the Julia package manager.
+The CAPS.jl is available to use as a local package with the Julia package manager.
 ```
 (Shell)> cd <proj_root>
 (Shell)> julia